doctest/doctest/doc/markdown/roadmap.md

 - log levels - like in [boost test](http://www.boost.org/doc/libs/1_63_0/libs/test/doc/html/boost_test/utf_reference/rt_param_reference/log_level.html)
 - integrate static analysis on the CI: **msvc**, **clang**, **cppcheck**
 - option to list files in which there are test cases who match the current filters
+- option for filters to switch from "match any" to "match all" mode
 - option to list test suites and test cases in a tree view
 - queries for the current test case - name (and probably decorators)
 - thread safety - asserts/subcases/captures should be safe to be used by multiple threads simultaneously